cixtor/slackapi/README.md

 - [x] `mpim.myHistory` - Displays messages of the current user from multiparty direct message channel.
 - [x] `mpim.open` - This method opens a multiparty direct message.
 - [x] `mpim.purgeHistory` - Deletes history of messages and events from multiparty direct message channel.
+- [ ] `mpim.replies` - Retrieve a thread of messages posted to a direct message conversation from a multiparty direct message.
 - [ ] `oauth.access` - Exchanges a temporary OAuth code for an API token.
+- [ ] `oauth.token` - Exchanges a temporary OAuth verifier code for a workspace token.
 - [ ] `pins.add` - Pins an item to a channel.
 - [ ] `pins.list` - Lists items pinned to a channel.
 - [ ] `pins.remove` - Un-pins an item from a channel.